aws-samples/aws-greengrass-lambda-functions/README.md

 Step 2: [Read the provisioner command-line examples](https://github.com/awslabs/aws-greengrass-provisioner/blob/master/docs/CommandLine.md)
 ## Current function list

+- Python
   - BenchmarkPython - a naive benchmark that creates a pinned function that sends messages to itself
-- CDDSkeletonJava - shows how the Java Cloud Device Driver framework can be used
   - HTTPPython - sends HTTP requests from the core to any address (local network or otherwise), triggered by MQTT messages from the cloud
-- HelloWorldNode - Hello, World in Node
   - HelloWorldPython - Hello, World in Python
   - HelloWorldPythonWithCloudFormation - Hello, World in Python with a CloudFormation template that demonstrates how to build republish rules that the provisioner can launch automatically
   - LiFXPython - control LiFX bulbs
   - SocketServerPython - an example of how to listen on a socket in Python and relay the inbound TCP messages to the cloud via MQTT

+- NodeJS
+  - HelloWorldNode - Hello, World in Node

+- Java with Cloud Device Driver framework
+  - CDDSkeletonJava - shows how the Java Cloud Device Driver framework can be used
   - CDDDMIJava - relays Desktop Management Interface (DMI) information to the cloud when requested via MQTT
   - CDDBenchmarkJava - a naive Java benchmark that creates a pinned function that sends messages to itself

 ## License Summary